 Next Steps at Vanderbilt University

 Next Steps at Vanderbilt was awarded a Transition and Postsecondary Education for Students with Intellectual Disabilities (TPSID) five-year federal expansion grant in 2015 and moved to be administratively housed in the Peabody College Department of Special Education.
-Our expansion plans include becoming a four year college program, growing to an enrollment of 40 students, and increased rich collegiate experiences that will include pilot residential opportunities starting with in the fall of 2017.
+In October of 2017, Next Steps at Vanderbilt officially became a federally approved four-year Comprehensive Transition Program (CTP).
+Our expansion plans include growing to an enrollment of 40 students and increased rich collegiate experiences that will include exploring residential options for students.